 Look how leaves are dancing and swirling around, and it is such a sad dance with wind whispers brushing our face and with colors fading away and making a room for the silence.

-Grey and soothing
+Colorful and soothing

 Garden is going to sleep

 8 thoughts on “The soothing Sunday thoughts: late autumn midnight”